Grabot/flutter_emoji_keyboard/README.md

 Determine the height of the keyboard and show or hide it using a simple variable

+The emojis have an indicator which shows if you can add a skin component to them.
+If this is the case you can add one by long pressing the emoji and selecting a skin component from the resulting popup window.

 Change the default light setting to dark mode

 <a href="https://raw.githubusercontent.com/Grabot/flutter_emoji_keyboard/main/example_images/Screenshot_1649253828.png"><img src="https://raw.githubusercontent.com/Grabot/flutter_emoji_keyboard/main/example_images/Screenshot_1621415774.png" width="200"></a>